rjrudin/ml-migration-starter/README.md

 Comments,questions - please file an issue.

-## How do I modify how this works?
+## How do I make this work with my own database?

 To try this on your own database, you'll need to change the JDBC connection properties in gradle.properties - jdbcUrl, jdbcUsername, and jdbcPassword.